triton-inference-server/fil_backend/README.md

     speedup from tweaking this setting, but it is provided for cases where maximizing throughput is essential.

+Note that the configuration is in protobuf format.
+If invalid protobuf is provided, the model will fail to load, and you will see an error line in the server log containing `Error parsing text-format inference.ModelConfig:` followed by the line and column number where the parsing error occurred.

 #### Starting the server
 To run the server with the configured model, execute the following command:
 ```bash